You are free to republish this article both online and in print. We ask that you follow some simple guidelines.

 Copy this HTML into your CMS.
 Press ⌘-C to copyClose

 Inspector John Marlott (Sean Bean) of London’s River police operates at an interesting time in forensics history.
-The start of Season 2 of The Frankenstein Chronicles (2015-current, Seasons 1 and 2 are first and only on Showmax) is set in the year 1830.
+The start of Season 2 of The Frankenstein Chronicles (2015-current, Seasons 1 and 2 are first on Showmax) is set in the year 1830.
 And that means there are a lot of investigative techniques that thriller and mystery fans take for granted that are, historically, simply not available to him.
 But that doesn’t make him helpless.
 Watch now »

 Here are five ways Marlott uses the tricks of the trade in the first half of the 19th Century to investigate his creepy cases.